 Tags: freeware, trick, utility, Windows 7

-- how to run a memory scan on windows 7
+- how to perform memory scan on windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7